Open Burning

 Fireworks

-It is illegal under City and Ohio law for anyone other than a licensed exhibitor to ignite or possess fireworks.
+It is legal in Ohio to discharge fireworks, but it is still illegal in Strongsville for anyone other than a licensed exhibitor to ignite or possess fireworks.
 Violators can be charged with a first-degree misdemeanor, punishable by a fine up to $1,000 and a maximum of six months in jail.

 Carseat Installation